People of India

 India is probably the only country with the largest and most diverse mixture of races.
-All the five major racial types – Australoid, Mongoloid, Europoid, Caucasian and Negroid – find representation among the people of India.
+All five major racial types – Australoid, Mongoloid, Europoid, Caucasian, and Negroid – find representation among the people of India.

 India has 17 major languages and 844 different dialects.
 The Sanskrit of the Aryan settlers has merged with the earlier Dravidian vernaculars to give rise to new languages.

 Hindi, spoken by about 45 percent of the population, is the national language.
 English has also been retained as a language for official communication.